 You may change the quantity of herbal composition according to your taste.
 To make an Ayurvedic toothpaste with this tooth powder, add coconut oil to this composition.
 Remember there will be no froth while you are brushing.

-Neem: Reduces the deposition of plaque, prevents dental caries and enhances the immune response for overall oral health.3Although neem extract shows higher antiplaque efficacy as compared to commercial toothpastes and Ayurvedic tooth powder.
+Neem when used as a tooth powder reduces the deposition of plaque, prevents dental caries and enhances the immune response for overall oral health.3Although neem extract shows higher antiplaque efficacy as compared to commercial toothpastes and Ayurvedic tooth powder.

 It prevents the accumulation of acids and plaque formation on the surface of the tooth, and thus prevents further demineralization and the breakdown of tooth enamel.